Open-EO/openeo-vue-components/README.md

 ### HTML

-To use the components in HTML, simply include the following into the `head` of your HTML page:
+To use the components in HTML (as so-called 'Web Components'), simply include the following into the `head` of your HTML page:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@openeo/vue-components@latest/assets/openeo.min.js"></script>